bitcraftCoLtd/finite-state-machine/README.md

 When you need to pass several properties, we recommend to create a specific class or structure with the required properties.
 If you feel lazy to do so, we then recommend using a Dictionary<TKey, TValue> instead of a Tuple, but this purely up to you.

-A specific data can also be provided to the state machine when calling the *SetInitialState()* method, so the data is provided to the first state.
+A specific data can also be provided to the state machine when calling the *SetInitialState()* method, so the data is provided to the initial state.

 Eventually, data can be provided by a state to another.
 When a state is given data, and that state redirects to another state, the same data is automatically forwarded to the redirected state.
 You can always change this behaviour if needed.